-The Cold Lake Museums is a non-profit institution dedicated to collecting, preserving, researching and interpreting objects representing the history, culture, and economic development of the cold lake region, in order to educate and inspire the general public through exhibits and educational program.
+The Cold Lake Museums is a non-profit institution dedicated to collecting, preserving, researching, and interpreting objects representing the history, culture, and economic development of the Cold Lake region, in order to educate and inspire the general public through exhibits and educational programs.

 In 2022, the Museum Board has decided to implement an admission structure for visitation.
 Please click on the link below to see the new admission rates.